 French-Cuban pianist, composer, artistic director and producer, Gabriel Urgell Reyes redefines the traditional image of the classical musician through his intense interpretations, the promotion of a rich Latin-American repertoire, compositions transcending genres and bold cross-disciplinary artistic productions.

-Parallel to the piano teaching provided by Vilma Garriga and Teresita Junco as part of the musical training modeled by the Russian school, he studied visual arts with the painter Adrián Chacón and composition with Alfredo Diez Nieto, then began learning mixed music techniques with Carlos Fariñas, founder of the Estudio de Música Electroacústica y por Computadora del Instituto Superior de Arte (ISA) of Cuba.
+Along with the piano teaching provided by Vilma Garriga and Teresita Junco as part of the musical training modeled by the Russian school, he studied visual arts with the painter Adrián Chacón and composition with Alfredo Diez Nieto, then began learning mixed music techniques with Carlos Fariñas, founder of the Estudio de Música Electroacústica y por Computadora del Instituto Superior de Arte (ISA) of Cuba.

-Entered unanimously at the Cycle de Perfectionnement of the Conservatoire National Supérieur de Musique et de Danse de Paris in 2004, he was awarded the Blüthner Prize from the Alfred Reinhold Foundation.
+Entered unanimously at the Cycle de Perfectionnement of the Conservatoire National Supérieur de Musique et de Danse de Paris in 2004, he was awarded the Blüthner Prize by the Alfred Reinhold Foundation.
 Within the two following years he is awarded the grants of the Meyer Foundation and the Tarrazi Fund.

-He participates at master classes with personalities such as Andrés Alén, Frank Fernández, Roberto Bravo, Mauricio Vallina, Vladimir Krainev, Anne Queffélec and Jean-Philippe Collard, and performed with orchestras such as the Havana Philharmonic Orchestra conducted by Leo Brouwer, Guido López-Gavilán, Elena Herrera, Enrique Pérez Mesa, Iván del Prado, conductors), the Matanzas Symphony Orchestra (Rafael Montes, Daiana García, conductors), the Santa Clara Symphony Orchestra (Daiana García, conductor) (Cuba); the Castilla y León Symphony Orchestra (Alejandro Posada, conductor) (Spain); or the Orchestre Symphonique de Mulhouse conducted by Ken-David Masur.
+He participates at master classes with personalities such as Andrés Alén, Frank Fernández, Roberto Bravo, Mauricio Vallina, Vladimir Krainev, Anne Queffélec and Jean-Philippe Collard, and performed with orchestras such as the Havana Philharmonic Orchestra conducted by Leo Brouwer, Guido López-Gavilán, Elena Herrera, Enrique Pérez Mesa, Iván del Prado, the Matanzas Symphony Orchestra (Rafael Montes, Daiana García, conductors), the Santa Clara Symphony Orchestra (Daiana García, conductor) (Cuba); the Castilla y León Symphony Orchestra (Alejandro Posada, conductor) (Spain); or the Orchestre Symphonique de Mulhouse conducted by Ken-David Masur.

-With the Japanese artist Ayano Ohmi, he launched in 2015 the project Sacred Meetings, residence and exhibition-concerts.
+With the Japanese artist Ayano Ohmi, he launched in 2015 the project Sacred Meetings, residency and exhibition-concerts.
 Both artists make drawings and erect sculptures inspired by the album Meeting Ginastera recorded by Gabriel Urgell Reyes.

 His artistic achievements are regularly hailed by the press (France Musique, RFI, Pianist...) and his album Meeting Ginastera vol. 1 of Latin American classical music is awarded a Diapason d'Or, 4 Stars Classica and a Qobuzissime.

-In 2018, he co-founded Capita & Navia, an artistic production company allowing the development of his cross-disciplinary projects and which he inaugurates with an exhibition-concert at the Brownstone Foundation Paris.
-He edited the score Piezas Familiares and produced Metaphor of Silence, album and cross-disciplinary project blending music, drawings, poems and video of his creation.
-The album is supported by the Fonds pour la Création Musicale (FCM) and nominated in the categories Album: Eclectic and Music Producer in the 17th Annual Independent Music Awards in New York City.
+Since 2018, with Capita & Navia, his own artistic production company allowing the development of his cross-disciplinary projects, inaugurated with an exhibition-concert at the Brownstone Foundation Paris, he edited the score Piezas Familiares and produced Metaphor of Silence, album and cross-disciplinary project blending music, drawings, poems and video of his creation.
+The album is supported by the Fonds pour la Création Musicale (FCM) and nominated in the categories "Album Eclectic" and "Music Producer" at the 17th Annual Independent Music Awards in New York City.